Sherwood Hu: Career

 Hu also has continued with theatre work, including stage productions of A.R.
-Gurney's Sylvia, Jean-Paul Sartre's Dirty Hands and a modern ballet, Shakespeare and His Women, for the 8th Shanghai International Arts Festival (2006), and a stage production of Prince of the Himalayas (2007) for the 9th Shanghai International Arts Festival.
-Production of “Mulan”, which is adapted as a shadow puppetry show, received rave reviews and theater awards, including the “Golden Clown Award” of the 5th International Theater Festival in Russia.
-His theater production “Farewell My Concubine” was in New York Met Life, sold out completely, and received raving reviews.
-Recently, he directed a new Beijing opera, “New Dragon Inn,” which is based on a film of the same name; when the production opened at the Shanghai Grand Theater it was called “an instant classic”.
-His innovative music production "Music of Life" was successfully performed at Carnegie Hall in October 2019.
+Gurney's Sylvia; Jean-Paul Sartre's Dirty Hands; a modern ballet, Shakespeare and His Women, for the 8th Shanghai International Arts Festival (2006); and a stage production of Prince of the Himalayas (2007) for the 9th Shanghai International Arts Festival.
+His production of Mulan, adapted as a shadow puppet show, received rave reviews and theater awards, including the Golden Clown Award of the 5th International Theater Festival in Russia.
+His theater production Farewell My Concubine was in New York Met Life, sold out completely, and received rave reviews.
+Recently, he directed a new Beijing opera, New Dragon Inn, which is based on a film of the same name; when the production opened at the Shanghai Grand Theater, it was called "an instant classic".
+His innovative music production Music of Life was performed at Carnegie Hall in October 2019.

-Between his film and theatre projects, Hu is also a guest professor at the Shanghai Drama Academy where he supervises and mentors graduate students.
+Hu is also a guest professor at the Shanghai Drama Academy, where he supervises and mentors graduate students.
 He has been honored with the title of "Eastern Scholar" as a distinguished professor.
 Hu founded the Film and Television School at Shanghai Theater Academy in 2012, and served as its dean and professor supervising graduate students.
-He also established the MIA Center (Media Image Art), contributing his time to study VR／AR technology film mixed with theater, computer arts, digital science, and high-tech engineering.
+He established the MIA Center (Media Image Art), contributing his time to study VR/AR technology film mixed with theater, computer arts, digital science, and high-tech engineering.
 He is also a tenured professor at USC-ICCI, Shanghai Jiaotong University.

 Hu has also been a host on the Shanghai TV station Art and Culture channel of its film critique program, Hu on Silver Screen, since 2009.
 He was also the artistic director of the 2010 World Expo's Shanghai Pavilion.
-His new book《Notions of Directing》has been published by Chinese Film Press.
+His book Notions of Directing has been published by Chinese Film Press.
 Hu is an active member of APSA.
-He received a “Golden Rooster Award” for Excellent Contribution in Film at the 2017 Tokyo International Film Festival, and was awarded best director at the 51st Houston International Film Festival in 2018.
+He received a Golden Rooster Award for Excellent Contribution in Film at the 2017 Tokyo International Film Festival, and was awarded best director at the 51st Houston International Film Festival in 2018.